When a raindrop falls over the ocean, it ceases to be a single drop of rain as soon as it hits the ocean’s surface — It becomes the entire ocean.

 - Buy local.
 Don’t open the Amazon app or drive to Walmart for every purchase.
 Support local co-ops, farmer’s markets, independent online merchants, and small businesses.
 If your town doesn’t have these, come together to start them.
 These are real people in your community, and your support of them keeps their doors open and dollars in your town.
 We all bought into the Walmart lie that their stores would be good for small towns.
 In reality, it was good for the Waltons — all of them now billionaires.

 - Learn to communicate without reacting.
 The next time you find yourself thinking judgmental thoughts or becoming defensive and angry, stop and ask yourself why you feel that way.
-When those feelings arise, that is your brain’s way of telling you that there is unresolved insecurities or trauma.
+When those feelings arise, that is your brain’s way of telling you that there are unresolved insecurities or traumas.
 That’s not something to be ashamed of — it is the filter your brain has developed within its environment.
 So, instead of reacting emotionally, become mindfully aware of the insecurities causing your brain to trigger that response and work through them.
 Every human should go to therapy of some kind.
 Therapy carries a social stigma because it works.
 The system doesn’t want people to become healthy and mindfully aware — remember, it thrives on comparison, competition, and fear.
 Stigmas are almost always rooted in fear.

 - Choose love.
 With every interaction, in every situation, in all things, choose love.
 Smile at strangers, offer a helping hand, open doors for others, hug and kiss your friends and family often, give hitchhikers a ride, feed the homeless person instead of staring straight ahead hoping they don’t look at you.
 Instead of trying to change someone else, change yourself.
 When you see something you don’t like in a person, rather than seeing that as a “flaw” in them, see it as an opportunity for growth in yourself.
 Find ways to lavish love on yourself and you’ll become loving towards them.
 In all likelihood, they’re dealing with their own traumas and insecurities.
 Loving them and offering to help them will defuse a reactionary, defensive response.
 If you find yourself an anxious wreck, do you want someone to criticize you?
 Of course not.
 When you learn to love yourself, those things will begin to fall away and you’ll naturally begin loving others.
 Choose love.